Somatic Therapy Training in Canada

 Somatic Therapy allows clinicians to work directly with the body and through the right brain and right hemisphere, to access, process, regulate, and integrate traumatic material that is often difficult to access through more traditional talk therapy or left hemispheric practice.
 This way of working brings the body into clinical practice, offering an orientation that attends to the neurophysiological underpinnings or framework that the psyche is built upon.
 It is a potent clinical orientation that accesses material embedded and unprocessed in the body, the residue from traumatic experience, incident, relational, developmental, or intergenerational.

 Somatic Attachment Psychotherapy is a body-centered approach to therapy, that recognizes how trauma, attachment wounds, and emotional experiences are held in the body, affecting nervous system regulation, self-perception, and relational patterns.
-The Bringing the Body into Practice Somatic Attachment Psychotherapy 2-year training expands upon traditional somatic therapy training and practices, focusing on working with insecure attachment, uniquely combining somatic practice with attachment theory and application to practice, affect regulation, embodiment practices, the Polyvagal Theory, and psychodynamic relational practice.
+The Bringing the Body into Practice Somatic Attachment Psychotherapy trainings expand upon traditional somatic therapy training and practices, focusing on working with insecure attachment, uniquely combining somatic practice with attachment theory and application to practice, affect regulation, embodiment practices, the Polyvagal Theory, and psychodynamic relational practice.

-The Somatic Attachment Psychotherapy training is unequalled for the reparation of early attachment injuries and insecure attachment.
+The Somatic Attachment Psychotherapy trainings are unequalled for the reparation of early attachment injuries and insecure attachment.

 Attachment Theory and Somatic Attachment Psychotherapy